Pretty palms and waterfront views along the Scottsdale Greenbelt

 Coffee with a view

-On the more scenic portion of the trail, you will pass the gorgeous Scottsdale waterfront area.
-Be sure to treat yourself to a delicious espresso drink at Altitude Coffee Lab (now Press Coffee).
-Conveniently located right on the waterfront, it’s the perfect place to refresh with an energizing espresso drink and light snack.
+On the more scenic portion of the trail, you will pass the gorgeous waterfront area.
+Be sure to treat yourself to a delicious espresso drink at Altitude Coffee.
+Conveniently located right on the water, it’s the perfect place to refresh with an energizing espresso drink and light snack.
 And, it’s got the coziest little outdoor patio with comfy couches and great views of the water, basically the perfect setting for kicking back for a bit before continuing on with your workout.

-Waterfront patio at Altitudes Coffee Lab in Scottsdale AZ
+Waterfront patio at Altitudes Coffee Lab in Scottsdale, Arizona

 View of the Scottsdale waterfront from Altitudes Coffee Lab